FCJ-DNTU/000076-cdk-basic-2/content/3-ecs-alb-and-api-gateway/_index.md

 ![check-ecs](/images/3-ecs-alb-and-api-gateway/3.9-check-ecs.png)

-If you have reached this state, congratulations on finishing the first part of the CDK Advance Workshop.
+If you have reached this state, congratulations on finishing the first part of the CDK basic 2 Workshop.
 In the next section, we will use CDK to deploy a Lambda function behind an API Gateway resource.